pairinteraction/pairinteraction/doc/sphinx/installation.rst

 """"""""""""

 The build system relies on CMake.
 To build the Python GUI we need the PyQT5 toolkit.
-The library Eigen3 is header only and thus cross platform.
 Thus you have to install the following packages

 .. code-block:: none

-    cmake build-essential git libeigen3-dev pyqt5-dev-tools
+    cmake build-essential git pyqt5-dev-tools

 For the backend we need the following packages